MartaGBayona/project_BACKEND2/README.md

 - Generate endpoint, role change.

-- Limit appointment choices:

-  1. Prevent selection of expired days.

-  2. Limit hours selection to busines hours.

-- Prevent users from viewing and modifying appointments and hours of other users.
+- Generate controller to push or pull followers and followings

+- - Generate controller to view followers posts.

-- Require that users `firstName` and `secondName` do not contain numbers or special caracters.
+- Require that users `name` do not contain numbers or special caracters.

-- Generate a new table for employees:

-  1. Link the table with services and appointments.

-  2. Allow users to choose specializad employees for each services.

-- Deploying code.

 ---